leichim/myfirstwordpresstheme/README.md

 ##Documentation

 ### Making Connections
 If you install the [posts 2 posts plugin](https://wordpress.org/plugins/posts-to-posts/ "Post 2 Posts"), you can add connections.
-At portfolio projects, you can link
+At portfolio projects, you can link to services (you can use this to affiliate a certain project with some services) and at pages, posts, services and portfolio projects you can link to custom widgets.

 ### Custom Post Types
 The theme support various custom post types which you can load in the following manner: